AidanHolmes/pil-widget/README.md

 #### bar_width (read/write)
 Change or read the bar width set for the widget.
 Changes will be reflected in the next call to render() Can throw exceptions.

+#### padding (read/write)
+Query or change the padding value used to render the graphic.
+Pads edges around the indicator graphic

 #### value (read/write)
 Set or read the integer or floating value specified for the control.
 Integer values will not display a decimal point.
 Floating point numbers will display according to the precision attribute.